Mirantis/mke-docs/content/docs/getting-started/licensing-mke4k/set-license-in-configuration.md

 information, refer to [Mirantis Agreements and Terms](https://legal.mirantis.com/).

 {{< /callout >}}

+To ensure that your MKE 4k cluster is licensed upon installation:

 1. Insert the license into ``spec.license.token`` in the `mke4.yaml`
    configuration file: